Exact final state integrals for strong field QED

 The same result arises directly from classical electrodynamics, if one neglects radiation reaction.
 For $\nu=0$, (\ref{class2}) is just the time integrated Larmor's formula.

-Notice that a small $b_{0}$ doesn't necessarily make classical Thompson scattering a good model.
+The function (\ref{corr}) is decreasing for $x>0$.
+As shown in Fig. \ref{corectie}, it departs very quickly from its upper bound $\mathcal{C} \left[ 0\right] =1$.
+The deviation is noticeable even for $x=10^{-5}$.
+It follows that a small $b_{0}$ doesn't necessarily make classical Thompson scattering a good model.
 For strong fields, much less power is radiated than Larmor predicts.
 In CED, the spectral and angular distribution is also a double integral, but an interesting cancelling of interference terms leaves a single one after the frequency is integrated away.
 The transfer of energy and momentum to the field is well defined at each moment in time, there are no quantum uncertainties.

-Interestingly, this form of decoherence is also shown by the better approximation (\ref{class1}), that looks misleadingly classical, though the argument of the correction $\mathcal{C}$ is in fact proportional to $\hbar ^{2}$.
-Heuristically, $b_{0}$ is a sort of coherence lighfront time $\theta$ scale.
+Interestingly, this form of decoherence is also shown by the better approximation (\ref{class1}), that looks misleadingly classical, though the argument of the correction $\mathcal{C}$ is in fact proportional to $\hbar^{2}$.
+Heuristically, $b_{0}$ is a coherence lighfront time $\theta$ scale.
 When small enough, it allows for a time-incoherent model of emission, but at high intensities the mass shift implied by (\ref{masss}) cannot be neglected in this coherence interval, hence the aforementioned correction.
 This happens when the peak electric field in the electron rest frame approaches the Schwinger critical value $m^{2}/e$.
 Formula (\ref{class1}) could provide a general improvement to Larmor's, valid in an arbitrary driving field, whose frequencies in the rest frame of the electron are similarly low compared to $m$, so the emission can be viewed as incoherent in time, hence the product of the classical motion of a charged particle.
+This should not be confused to the second term in the radiated energy's expansion in powers of $\hbar$, at fixed $a_{0}$, that is non-local in time, as discussed in \cite{larm1, larm2}.
 As for the total scattering probability, by an asymptotic expansion of the functions $\mathcal{J}_{i}\left( x\right) $ one gets the limit

 In this case no decoherence is observed, as photon emission probability is not a classical concept.